cucapra/gator-study/implementation.md

 The goal is to build an interactive Gator environment that serves two goals:

 1. Let users write Gator code in a browser and immediately see the rendered output.
 This way, people can learn and experiment with Gator in a totally self-directed way without installing anything.
 The use case is similar to Capra's [Braid dingus][].
-2. Building on the self-directed environment, provide guidance in the form of tutorials that teach the user about *graphics programming* by teaching them the Gator language.
+2. Building on the self-directed environment, provide guidance in the form of tutorials that teach the user about *graphics programming* by teaching them the Gator language (or GLSL, depending on the experimental group).
 This will work by showing a mixture of tutorial text, pre-written code examples that can be loaded into the Gator execution environment, and prompts for exercises that encourage the learner to write Gator code themselves.
 The use case resembles [the Z3 tutorial in rise4fun][z3tut] and its code listings with "load in editor" buttons.

 The core component is an interface with three panels: a tutorial, a window for writing Gator and GLSL, and a window for displaying the result.
 (In self-directed mode, the tutorial pane will be hidden.)